Holiday Ecommerce: Where Do All The Unwanted Gifts Go?

 Returns Prevented Through Accurate Shipping

-As a skilled 3PL, we know the products in our warehouses through and through and we label and process each item with specific and unique part numbers that maximize organizing, picking, and shipping efficiency.
+As a skilled 3PL provider, we know the products in our warehouses through and through and we label and process each item with specific and unique part numbers that maximize organizing, picking, and shipping efficiency.

 Through our comprehensive numbering system, we track and make sure that every part is numbered clearly and in order – saving time and preventing any shipping mishaps that may cause someone to return a gift.